 9. Emails can be spoofed, if something doesn’t look right, contact the sender via another method (not email)

 10. Implement a protocol for suspicious emails.
-Whether it’s your IT provider checking, a spam filter or a policy for new payees
+Whether it’s your small business IT support checking, a spam filter or a policy for new payees

 What to do if you/ your business fall victim to a scam email: